defenseunicorns/zarf-package-bare-metal/zarf-bootstrap-usb/README.md

 - reflow the processes so
   - build the USB stick against a loop-mounted .img on disk
   - write finished product to USB only once!

+- find out if any deps need to be carried over aside from zarf, like:
+  - debs f/ OS utils..?
+  - anything else NOT zarfable?